42wim/matterbridge/README.md

 :warning: Look at [README-0.6.md] (https://github.com/42wim/matterbridge/blob/master/README-0.6.md) for the documentation of the current stable.
 The information below is about the develop version.

-Simple bridge between mattermost, IRC, XMPP, Gitter and Slack
+Simple bridge between mattermost, IRC, XMPP, Gitter, Slack and Discord

-* Relays public channel messages between multiple mattermost, IRC, XMPP, Gitter and Slack.
+* Relays public channel messages between multiple mattermost, IRC, XMPP, Gitter, Slack and Discord.
 Pick and mix.
 * Supports multiple channels.
 * Matterbridge can also work with private groups on your mattermost.
 * Allow for bridging the same bridges, which means you can eg bridge between multiple mattermosts.